-Be your own certificate authority (CA) and issue certificates for your local development environment and get HTTPS working in Windows 10.
+Be your own certificate authority (CA) and issue certificates for your local development environment and get HTTPS working on Windows 10 and Windows 11

-These type of forms all require that the data is encrypted by an SSL certificate using HTTPS.
+These types of forms all require that the data is encrypted by an SSL certificate using HTTPS.

 But how do you get HTTPS working in Windows 10?
 What is the process?